grucloud/grucloud/examples/google/storage/website-https/README.md

 ### Route53 Hosted Zone

-Create an Hosted Zone to later on add the DNS record of type A:
+Create a Hosted Zone, later on, a DNS record of type A will be created in this zone:

 ```sh
 aws route53 create-hosted-zone --name grucloud.org --caller-reference 2021-06-30-2